The Hidden Connection Between Mary and Divine Mercy

 Carrie Gress has a doctorate from the Catholic University of America and is a philosophy professor at Pontifex University.
-She is the author of Nudging Conversions: A Practical Guide to Bringing Those You Love Back to the Church, and Ultimate Makeover: The Transforming Power of Motherhood.
+She is the author of several books, including The Marian Option: God’s Solution to a Civilization in Crisis and The Anti-Mary Exposed: Rescuing the Culture from Toxic Femininity.
 Carrie is the co-author with George Weigel of City of Saints: A Pilgrims Guide to John Paul II’s Krakow.
 A homeschooling mother of four, she and her family live in Virginia.
 Visit her blog at www.carriegress.com.
+(Photo by Renata Grzan Wierczorek, RenataPhotography.com)

 For many years I’ve marveled about the “coincidence” of three highly influential saints living in Krakow at roughly the same moment in history: St. Faustina Kowalska, St. Maximilian Kolbe, and Pope St. John Paul II.